 Does SFS provide any kind of theft or breakage insurance?

 SFS cannot provide insurance to parents for parent owned student computers.
 Many homeowners/rental policies do provide some level of insurance.
 Parents should check with their insurance carrier to verify coverage.

-What happens if my laptop is lost or stolen?
+What happens if my device is lost or stolen?